About 4-H Youth Development

 Amanda Meek 314-400-7386 is the Specialist for 4-H Youth Development in St. Louis County and can help you with any questions that you may have for any of our 4-H programming.

 Missouri 4-H Youth Futures: College Within Reach

-Missouri 4-H Youth Futures College Within Reach offers programming to inform disadvantaged high school students and their parents about college and how to prepare for it, and to encourage the students to explore college opportunities.
-In July, 90 high school juniors and seniors learned how to prepare for college at the program.
+4-H Youth Futures prepares teens for college or post high-school studies.
+Missouri 4-H Youth Futures College Within Reach offers programming to inform disadvantaged high school students and their parents with information about college and how to prepare for it, and to encourage the students to explore college and post-high school opportunities.

 4-H Science, Engineering and Technology (SET)